Paul E. MichelsonDistinguished Professor of History Emeritus

 He is past President and Secretary of the Society for Romanian Studies and served as the Secretary of the Conference on Faith and History from 2004 to 2014.

-I was a candidate for a transplant from a family donor from 2018, but complications in the program at Ft.
-Wayne led eventually to my being transferred to St. Vincent's Hospital in Indianapolis.
-After a number of unexpected futher delays primarily connected with hospitals in Indiana closing down surgeries because of COVID-19, I was finally scheduled for a kidney transplant on June 24 at St. Vincent's.
+I was originally a candidate for a kidney transplant from a donor beginning in 2018, but complications in the program at Ft.
+Wayne led eventually to my being transferred to St. Vincent's Hospital in Indianapolis in January 2020.
+After a number of unexpected further delays primarily connected with hospitals in Indiana closing down surgeries because of COVID-19, I was finally scheduled for a kidney transplant on June 24 at St. Vincent's.
 Coincidentally June 24 was also the somewhat mysterious Noapte de Sânziene (Romanians will know what that means.)
 Both my donor (youngest son Paco) and myself came through the surgery well and my new only slightly used kidney started functioning beautifully and prolifically immediately.
 I was released on June 27, but had to go back in on July 6 to repair some herniated tissue near the main incision.
 This also went well and headed off any further complications from a hernia later...which would have been bad.
+I had difficulties getting in and out of bed early on which further stressed the incision.
+Part of the problem was that two days before the transplant, I injured the anterior deltoid muscle in my right shoulder which in effect left me one-armed and the less dominant arm at that.
+This was remedied by getting a mechanically adjustable bed, which allowed me to get almost vertical before rolling out of bed.

 July 24 is now four weeks since the surgery.
 The incision is now completely closed and no longer leaks, seeps, or anything else, and does not hurt when I cough or bend over.
+The mechanical bed continues to facilitate egress and ingress from bed, for which I am grateful.
 The bulge on the right side where the new kidney was inserted has gone down to the point that I am now symmetrical on left and right.
 (BTW, the old kidneys are not removed; they will just atrophy away.)
-I like my doctors very much and am pleased with how smoothly St. Vincent's Transplant works.
-The usual drill is to visit Indianapolis Mondays and Thursdays for the first several weeks, but a COVID benefit is that they were able to arrange for Thursday's blood draw to be done at Huntington Parkview Hospital and if there needs to be discussion of the results we can do this via video conferencing which has become commonplace to avoid COVID issues.
+I like my doctors very much and am pleased with how smoothly St. Vincent's Transplant team works.
+The usual drill is to visit Indianapolis Mondays and Thursdays for the first several weeks, but a COVID19 benefit is that they were able to arrange for Thursday's blood draw to be done at Huntington Parkview Hospital and if there needs to be discussion of the results we can do this via video conferencing which has become commonplace to avoid COVID issues.
 This saves us one trip weekly to Indy, although at 90 minutes the drive isn't excessive.
 My fourth week visit with the doctors in Indianapolis was on Monday, July 20.
 The surgeons seemed pleased with how things looked and that basically I was back on schedule despite the second surgery.
 My numbers are good and the kidney functions at 4 weeks are where they hoped they'ed be at the end of 8 weeks.
 (For those who know what this means: my creatinine level is below 1.0 and the BUN is in normal ranges.)

-I am eating a lot of stuff previously verboten (think nuts, cheese, TexMex and black beans), and seem to be tolerating the immunosuppresent drugs.
-I still lack energy by evening, but this is partly due to the presence of the anesthetics in my system that will take some time to clear and party to a right (my dominant arm and hand) shoulder injury (deltoid) I suffered on June 20, but this is gradually getting better (I can now eat with my right hand without noticing) and has a positive knockon effect that I am not at all tempted to lift more that 5 pounds which is my limit until the incisions heal up completely.
-(I also now have a lot more sympathy for one-armed people.
+I am eating a lot of stuff previously verboten (think nuts, cheese, TexMex and black beans), and seem to be tolerating the immunosuppressant drugs.
+I still lack energy by evening, but this is partly due to the presence of the anaesthetics in my system that will take some time to clear and party to my shoulder injury.
+This is gradually getting better (I can now eat with my right hand without noticing) and has a positive knock on effect that I am not at all tempted to lift more that 5 pounds which is my limit until the incisions heal up completely.
+As a result of the shoulder injury, I also now have a lot more sympathy for one-armed people.
 I am taking several long walks each day and enjoy the fact that in small town Huntington, one can actually walk several blocks without meeting anybody and needing to mask.

-And I am grateful to my family for their loving support, starting with my youngest son, Paco AKA Paul-Philip who was the donor (and is recovering nicely, already is allowed to drive, and has his next check up in six weeks).
-(A nice fringe benefit is that we see him, his wife, and grandson Lowynn more frequently than anyone else since they are on the same quarentine we are).
+And I am grateful to my family for their loving support, starting with my youngest son, Paco AKA Paul-Philip who was the donor (and is recovering nicely, already is allowed to drive, and has his next check up in six weeks) as well as my brother and my other son who also volunteered to be donors.
+(A nice fringe benefit is that we see Paco, his wife, and grandson Lowynn more frequently than anyone else since they are on the same quarantine regime as we are).
 The others—my siblings and our Nashville family— have been constant in keeping in touch, making special trips here to help, and so forth.
 Thanks guys.
 The same can be said about the people at College Park Church and Huntington University.
 Our Sunday School class has been especially close and encouraging.

-I had the 5th week + checkup on Monday, 3 August.
+I had the 5th week+ checkup on Monday, 3 August.
 I had the stent removed and half of my staples.
 The rest will go next week.
 When they allow me to drive, I will know that I have gone over the required hurdles.
 My blood pressure is normal and stable; ditto my temperature and weight.
 The new kidney continues to function admirably and my creatinine level hovers around 1.0, which is excellent.
-The weather is exceptional for July/August.
-I am walking between three and four miles a day.
+The weather is exceptional for July/August so I am able to walk between three and four miles a day.
 A fringe benefit of living in small town Huntington (pop.
-16000) is that I can walk for a couple of miles in the morning and a couple more at night and not encounter anyone, thus maintaining my semi-quarentine.
+16,000) is that I can walk for a couple of miles in the morning and a couple more at night and not encounter anyone, thus maintaining my semi-quarantine.
 My injured right arm is improving day to day, and for some functions (like eating) I can use it without any appreciable discomfort.
 All in all, I am doing well.
 Thanks be to God.
 And thanks to you for your support.

-I had the 6th week + checkup on Monday, 11 August, at St. Vincent Hospital in Indianapolis.
+I had the 6th week+ checkup on Monday, 11 August, at St. Vincent Hospital in Indianapolis.
 The rest of the staples were removed successfully.
-Because of the healing herneated tissue, I will still have to be cautious about lifting and too much strenous activity, but I can now bathe normally, I have clearance to drive a car, and feel better every day.
-My right should (torn anterior deltoid) continues to be a problem, but helps me avoid lifting too much.
-I probably will consult a physical therapist for more rehab.
+Because of the healing herniated tissue, I will still have to be cautious about lifting and too much strenuous activity, but I can now bathe normally, I have clearance to drive a car, and feel better every day.
+My right should (the torn anterior deltoid) continues to be a problem, but helps me avoid lifting too much.
+The mechanical bed is a God-send.

-Late spring is gorgeous and our flowers are in full bloom.
+Late summer is gorgeous and our flowers are in full bloom.
 I have upped the ante on walking and now do around three miles + (about 5 km) every day.
 Small town Huntington is great for walking because most streets are tree-lined and one usually doesn't meet anybody en route.
-Because my immune system is suppressed, I have to avoid direct sunlight, so I have spf shirts and sleeves to cover my arms and a hat to cover my head and neck.
-Skin cancer is the nr.
-2 problem for kidney transplatees (following rejection of the transplant), so I have keep covered up and have a yearly dermatology exam to check for cancerous growths.
+Because my immune system is suppressed, I have to avoid direct sunlight, so I have SPF shirts and sleeves to cover my arms and a hat to cover my head and neck.
+Skin cancer is the Nr.
+2 problem for kidney transplantees (following Nr.
+1: rejection of the transplant), so I have to keep covered up and have a yearly dermatology exam to check for cancerous growths.
 I have never been very sensitive to sunlight, so I am hoping this aspect will go well, but with a suppressed immune system, ones biochemistry changes dramatically.

 Kidney Transplant Update, August 18, 2020

 The big news this week is that starting next week, we will go to Indy only every other week.
-Secondly, we will be doing only one weekly blood draw instead of two and one the weeks we don't go to Indy, I can do this at our local Parkview hospital.
+Secondly, we will be doing only one weekly blood draw instead of two, and I can do this at our local Parkview hospital.
 Our next Indy visit will be August 31, which is a critical checkpoint in the recovery process.

-I still have minimal use of my right arm and found that healing of a torn deltoid can take up to 4 months.
+I still have minimal use of my right arm and found that healing of a torn deltoid can take 4 months or more.
 The arm is getting better.

 I continue to walk more that 3 ½ miles a day, which I actually enjoy.